 Basic Metallurgy of Cast Iron

-Cast irons are primarily iron alloys that contain more than 2″ carbon and from 1 to 3″ silicon.
-This article provides a description of the iron-iron carbide-silicon system and discusses the classification, composition, and characteristics of cast irons, such as gray, ductile, malleable, compacted graphite, and white cast iron.
-A table shows the correspondence between the commercial and microstructural classifications as well as the final processing stage in obtaining common cast irons.
+Cast irons primarily are iron alloys that contain more than 2% carbon and from 1 to 3% silicon.
+This article provides a description of iron-iron carbide-silicon system; and discusses the classification, composition, and characteristics of cast irons, such as gray, ductile, malleable, compacted graphite, and white cast iron.
+A table shows the correspondence between commercial and microstructural classification, as well as final processing stage in obtaining common cast irons.

 Basic Metallurgy of Cast Iron, Metals Handbook Desk Edition, 2nd Ed., 2nd ed., Edited By Joseph R. Davis, ASM International, 1998, p 307–309, https://doi.org/10.31399/asm.hb.mhde2.a0003106